How to control plaque in children?

 - The formation of the dental Pellicle

-- Initial colonisation by bacteria
+- Initial colonization by bacteria

-- Secondary colonisation and plaque maturation
+- Secondary colonization and plaque maturation

 How to control plaque?

 Plaque control is the removal of plaque and the prevention of its accumulation on the teeth and the adjacent gingival surfaces.
-Plaque control is the key to prevention and successful treatment of periodontal disease.
+Plaque control is the key to the prevention and successful treatment of periodontal disease.
 Plaque control is accomplished by professional plaque removal and by patient performed oral hygiene.
 Removal of microbial plaque leads to resolution of gingival inflammation in its early stages, and cessation of plaque control measures leads to again periodontal diseases.
 Some common agents that are used in plaque control are

 - Mechanical plaque control